iamadeadpixel/VU-Pixels_Tickets/README.md

 # Disclaimer
 - 1: Do not run any mod or procon plugin that also can change tickers/flags
 - 2: Do not manualy adjust the ticket/flag ration, this mod wil overwrite it anyways.
+- 3: Break it, mod it, tweak it.